tanishqvyas/learning-kafka/kafka.md

 - bootstrap_servers : basically ip address and the port (default 9092 port).
 Because we need to know about kafka server address to be able to connect

 - group_id : the consumer needs a group_id so they can register themselves to a consumer group.
 If not provided it is assigned randomly.
 Kafka internally creates a random group_id.

+## What is Consumer Group in Kafka

+Consumer group is a logical grouping of one or more consumers.
+It is mandatory for a consumer to register itself for a consumer group.

+**note** : Consumer instances are separate process.
+Consumer instance of same consumer group can be running on different machines/nodes/brokers.